Police Quest II: The Vengeance: Reception

 The first four Police Quest games totaled 850,000 sales by late 1995.
 However, Markus Krichel of PC Games noted that "interest on the part of the gamer fell slightly" with Police Quest: Open Season, which led Sierra On-Line to experiment with a new direction for the series with Police Quest: SWAT.
 According to Sierra, combined sales of the Police Quest series—including SWAT—surpassed 1.2 million units by the end of March 1996.

 In its June 1989 issue, British magazine Atari ST User called the ST version "excellent in every respect – the graphics, plot, detail, humour and story telling are of first rate quality", awarding it 9 out of 10.
 Computer Gaming World also gave the game a glowing review, saying, "The advanced graphics, intriguing story, and flowing animation make this story come alive.
 The whole package leads us toward a new apex in interactive game fiction!"

 Retro-gaming websites Hardcore Gaming 101 and Adventure Gaming both praised the title, calling it the highlight of the series, with Hardcore Gaming 101 stating that "if there's any one title (of the Police Quest series) that deserves attention, it's this one.
 It's well-paced, fairly exciting, and more interesting than any of the others, and something of an overlooked classic."
 Adventure Gamers concluded similarly that "(t)he Vengeance is an entertaining and intense retro adventure that is not only the best of its series, but one of the very best of Sierra's Golden Age."
 In 2011, Adventure Gamers named Police Quest II the 24th-best adventure game ever released.

+Reviews

+A French review praised the game's authentic portrayal of American police procedures, noting its detailed implementation of police protocols, including penal codes, radio communication procedures, and investigative methods.
+The reviewer appreciated the game's atmosphere, comparing it favorably to popular police television series like Hill Street Blues and Kojak, and commended its realistic approach to law enforcement simulation, though noted the language barrier as a potential obstacle for non-English speaking players.